 Nothing has spiced up life like the many shades of motherhood.
 I have been a working mom and a stay at home mom.
 Both equally as hard, I might add.
 I have been a healthy mom and most recently, a disabled mom.
 I have both breast and formula fed.
 I have let Cassidy cry it out and I have given her a pacifier.

 One thing that has never changed is the reality of the Iron Triangle that exists in motherhood.
-The metaphor of this triangle consists of work life, home life, and self-care; and the constant juggling act to balance them all.
+The triangle consists of work life, home life, and self-care.

 Now, this triangle presents itself differently for everyone, and it is possible that your points will swap depending on your priorities.
 Most commonly what I experience is work and home life as my base, and self-care at the triangle’s peak.